Stack of corn fritters recipe photo

 • 1/2 tsp sea salt and freshly ground black pepper, to taste

-• Grapeseed oil for shallow frying
+• Grapeseed, or other neutral oil for shallow frying

 Here’s what to do